Cultural cognition: Cultural cognition project at Yale Law School

 Funded by governmental and private foundation grants, much of the work on cultural cognition has been performed by an interdisciplinary group of scholars affiliated with the Cultural Cognition Project.
 There are currently over a dozen project members from a variety of universities.
 Two members of the project—Dan Kahan and Douglas Kysar—are Yale Law School faculty, although other members (such as Donald Braman of George Washington University Law School and Geoffrey Cohen of Stanford University) were previously affiliated with Yale Law School or Yale University.
 Students from Yale University also contribute to Project research.

 Significant findings

 Science comprehension and cultural polarization

 A study conducted by Cultural Cognition Project researchers (using a nationally representative U.S. sample) found that ordinary members of the public do not become more concerned about climate change as their science comprehension increases.
-Instead, the degree of polarization among cultural groups with opposing predispositions increases.
+However, the degree of polarization among cultural groups with opposing predispositions increases.